 To assess affordability, we must first examine the cost components:

 - Tooling & Mold Investment: The most significant upfront expense.
-Custom molds, often crafted from steel or aluminum, can range from $5,000 A $100,000+ per complesso, high-cavity designs.
+Custom molds, often crafted from steel or aluminum, can range from $5,000 to $100,000+ per complesso, high-cavity designs.
 Aluminum molds are cheaper but less durable, while steel molds justify their cost in long production runs.

 - Costi materiali: Commodity plastics (PER ESEMPIO., Pp, PE) are affordable (~$1–$3/kg), while engineered resins (PER ESEMPIO., SBIRCIARE, carbon-fiber-filled nylon) can exceed $50/kg.
 Material choice depends on mechanical requirements, Resistenza al calore, e conformità normativa (PER ESEMPIO., medical-grade plastics).